-If you’re hurt in a car, truck or motorcycle wreck and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
+If you’re hurt in a car, truck or motorcycle accident and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
 Since they caused the accident, they should be responsible for your injuries and other damages, right?

 Unfortunately, there’s a common setback to this logic.
 The other person’s insurance company is NOT going to pay your medical bills while your treatment is still ongoing.
 Insurance companies will only pay you after your doctor’s appointments, surgeries, physical therapy, and other treatments are complete.